 Personally Identifiable Information We Receive and Maintain in the Ordinary Course of Our Business

 As used in this Policy, the term "personally identifiable information" means financial and other personal information about an individual.
-"Personally identifiable information" includes, but is not limited to, income information, debt payment histories, social security numbers, credit reports, and other information provided by consumer reporting agencies, mortgage lenders, dealers and other participants in the secondary mortgage market.
+"Personally identifiable information" includes, but is not limited to, first and last names, address, email address, income information, debt payment histories, social security numbers, credit reports, and other information provided by consumer reporting agencies, mortgage lenders, mortgage and securities dealers, and other participants in the secondary mortgage market.
 "Personally identifiable information" does not include information that has been "de-identified" so that it no longer can reasonably be identified with a particular individual.

 Circumstances under which we receive personally identifiable information include the following: